What should I do with my car insurance after I pay off my car loan?

 1. Yes, let your car insurance company know.
 It is a good idea to notify your car insurance company of the loan payoff so that you can remove the lienholder from your policy.
 This means that if you maintain comprehensive and collision (full coverage) and your vehicle were to be totaled in an accident, the payout from the insurance company for the damage would go to you instead of your bank.
 Even if you forgot to remove the lien holder and your car were totaled, then the bank that held your loan would simply send the funds to you.
 It is not necessary to wait for the title before notifying your insurance company of the completion of your loan.

-2. Not necessarily: Simply owning your vehicle does not have an effect on the rate that you pay, however, it does allow you more coverage options.
+2. Not necessarily.
+Simply owning your vehicle does not have an effect on the rate that you pay, however, it does allow you more coverage options.
 In most cases when financing a vehicle, whoever you are financing your vehicle from will require you to carry additional coverage such as lease/loan payoff, comprehensive, and collision coverage.
-For collision and comprehensive coverage, you're usually required to carry low deductibles as well -all of which makes your premium more expensive.
+For collision and comprehensive coverage, you're usually required to carry low deductibles as well- all of which make your premium more expensive.
 But when you own your vehicle, you have the freedom to choose which and how much coverage you actually want.
-The below chart, based on annual State of Insurance report, shows how your annual premium could change depending on the coverage you choose:
+The chart below, based on our annual State of Insurance report, shows how your annual premium could change depending on the coverage you choose:

 |Coverage Options||National Average Annual Premium|